konsta2106/multi-docker-fib-calc-exercise/README.md

 - Use travis-ci to run test on react app, build docker images and push them to docker hub: DONE

-- Deploy to AWS: In progress
+- Deploy to AWS Elastic Beanstalk: In progress